B3 >> BCANZ home · Search database · Browse database

 Hayes et al. (2013) - a preliminary analysis of financial savings from no longer having to control mist flower by conventional means in the upper North Island suggests a cost reduction of $80,000 to $90,000 per year from the introduction of the fungus Entyloma ageratinae and P. alani in 1998 and 2001 respectively.
 The net present value for this is more than $3 million with a benefit:cost ratio of 2.5:1; considered very good over a 13 year period.

-Landcare Research (2015i) - in conjunction with mist flower fungus (Entyloma ageratinae) provides excellent control of mist flower.
+Landcare Research (2015i) - in conjunction with mist flower fungus (Entyloma ageratinae), P. alani provides excellent control of mist flower.

-Paynter et al. (2018) - highly parasitised by the wasp Megastigmus sp.
+Paynter et al. (2018) - Procecidochares alani is highly parasitised by the wasp Megastigmus sp.
 (68% parasitism).
-Impacts only minor.
-The fungus Entyloma ageratinae, released as a biocontrol agent, controlled A. riparia before P. alani impact could be assessed.
+The impacts of P. alani on A. riparia are only minor.
+The fungus Entyloma ageratinae, released as a biocontrol agent in 1998 [see the Entyloma ageratinae introduction entry], controlled A. riparia before P. alani impact could be assessed.

 Impacts on non-targets:

-Paynter et al. (2004) - surveys record no feeding on Ageratina adenophora, as predicted by lab tests.
+Paynter et al. (2004) - surveys record no feeding on Ageratina adenophora, as predicted by laboratory tests.

 EPA Applications: